Spa Business Plan Template & Example

 • Success drivers.
 Customer satisfaction is what ultimately makes one spa triumph while another fails.
 The experience a spa’s client has determines whether or not they return and whether or not they refer others to the same spa.

 • Economies of scale.
-Larger spas are finding opportunities to succeed, by making effective use of support personnel.
+Larger spas are finding opportunities to succeed by making effective use of support personnel.
 Receptionists, washers, and assistants at larger establishments can take care of many of the menial tasks that skilled masseuses and cosmetologists have to handle in small day spas.
-This permits a skilled masseuse or cosmetologist to spend a higher proportion of their time actually performing skilled services.
+This permits a skilled masseuse or cosmetologist to spend a higher proportion of their time performing skilled services.

 • Premium independent day spas.
 Independent day spas also compete in the premium segment of the market.
 These firms develop loyal customer bases and select their location on the basis of population demographics.